fliljeda/draught-of-fpl/README.md

 The configuration for this server is done using a .toml file (default ./Config.toml) which is serialized using a [TOML](https://toml.io/) parser when the server starts.
-The structure of this configuration file is best observed in the code.
+The structure of this configuration file is best observed in the code of `src/initializer.rs` but the intention is to have **Config.toml** updated with default values in the repository.

 The only mandatory element of the configuration file is the league code as
 ```